nunopenim/module-universe/README.md

 The third rule is that the modules in modules-universe cannot break each other (for example, by having the same command names).
 There is a list of the taken commands inside this repository, [available here](https://github.com/nunopenim/module-universe/blob/master/DEV_TakenCommandsReference.md).

+## Developing modules

+A small, introductory guide in how to develop your modules can be found [here](https://github.com/nunopenim/module-universe/blob/master/DEV_DevelopingModules.md).
+This explains the basics in how to setup your module's .py file, so that HyperUBot can load it and run it when it is called.

 ## Hosting your own community repo

 To host your own HyperUBot modules repository, for multiple (or not) modules, you will need to drop the ```.py``` files in a Release of your Repo.
 A full guide in doing this can be found [here](https://github.com/nunopenim/module-universe/blob/master/DEV_HostingYourOwnRepo.md).
 In here, we also have some recommendations to follow, such as opening a News Channel about your repo, or how to proceed with external dependencies, in case you need them.